top of page

 StuGov Club Fair

 Hello!
-I'm Michael Hong, a Korean-American student studying Economics at Boston University.
-Having grown up in both the U.S. and South Korea, I’ve become interested in how geopolitical events, such as international conflicts, can deeply impact economies and financial markets around the world.
-This sparked my passion in navigating the risks and uncertainties that arise in today’s world from the perspective of a financial analyst.
-In particular, I hope to understand and analyze such developments, translating them into insights that inform smart financial strategy and decision-making processes.
-I am currently looking for internship opportunities in finance, consulting, and government.
-I enjoy connecting with people who share similar interests, so please feel free to reach out!
+I'm Michael Hong, a Korean-American student studying Economics and International Relations at Boston University.
+Having grown up in both the U.S. and South Korea, I’ve become interested in how geopolitical events, such as international conflicts, can deeply impact businesses, economies, and financial markets around the world.
+This sparked my passion in navigating the risks and uncertainties that define today’s increasingly interconnected world.
+In particular, I hope to understand and analyze such developments from an economic perspective, translating them into insights that inform effective financial and strategic decision-making.
+I am currently looking for internship opportunities in finance or consulting.
+I love connecting with people who share similar interests, so please feel free to reach out!

 Education